Raspberry Pie

 raspberry pie filling added to pie crust

 Top with second crust.
-Remove the second disc of dough and roll out into a 12โ€ circle.
+Remove the second disc of dough and roll out into a 12” circle.
 Place dough on top of filling.
 Fold excess dough under edge.
 Crimp pie edges.
 Cut four slits into top of pie crust.
-For the top crust you can also make a lattice top if you want!
+The slits are important to allow steam to escape as it bakes.

 top pie crust added to top of pie and slits cut into pie dough